Skip to content

 If you run a long-running task like LLM inference that takes more than 15 minutes to complete without any external interaction, the sandbox may auto-stop mid-process because the process itself doesn’t count as “activity”, therefore the timer is not reset.

 The auto-archive interval parameter sets the amount of time after which a continuously stopped sandbox will be automatically archived.
+The parameter can either be set to:

 • a time interval in minutes